feaselkl/Developing-Machine-Learning-Services/PITCHME.md

 Employees were allowed to submit expense reports of up to $40 without a receipt, but needed to include a receipt for everything above.
 Several employees began submitting fraudulent claims under $40.

-Management would like to know how much we believe employees took above and beyond what the expected amounts.
+Management would like to know how much we believe employees took above and beyond the expected amounts.

 ---?image=presentation/assets/background/demo.jpg&size=cover&opacity=20